nathangtg/jangular-cli/README.md

 - Java 21 or higher
 - Node.js 16 or higher
 - npm or yarn
-- MySQL 8.0 or higher
+- MySQL 8.0 or higher, PostgreSQL, or MSSQL
 - Maven 3.6 or higher

 ### Installation